 Antibody-dependent enhancement (ADE) of disease or infection is a potential concern of all antibody-mediated strategies, including vaccination, against infectious pathogens.
-It is best, albeit rarely, documented for severe courses of disease after dengue virus (re)-infection in the presence of low neutralizing antibody titers.
+It is best, albeit rarely, documented for severe courses of disease after dengue virus (re)-infection in the presence of low neutralizing antibody titers55.
 However, dengue virus replicates in Fc receptor-expressing cells (e.g., monocytes and dendritic cells).
-Thus, Fc-mediated cellular uptake of antibody-bound virus may result in increased infection, viral propagation, and enhanced disease for dengue virus infection.
+Thus, Fc-mediated cellular uptake of antibody-bound virus may result in increased infection, viral propagation, and enhanced disease for dengue virus infection56.
 Antibody-mediated worsening of clinical symptoms can in principle also result from an overstimulation of the immune response, e.g., by immune complex-mediated activation of the complement system.
-However, monoclonal antibodies targeting the respiratory viral pathogens RSV and influenza virus have been administered for treatment and prevention of disease without signs of increased disease.
-Importantly, the administration of convalescent plasma with varying levels of neutralizing and nonneutralizing antibodies to tens of thousands of individuals has not been reported to be associated with an increased severity of disease.
-Similarly, antibody-dependent enhancement of disease was not reported in a phase II clinical trial of a SARS-CoV-2-neutralizing monoclonal antibody administered to recently infected outpatients.
+However, monoclonal antibodies targeting the respiratory viral pathogens RSV and influenza virus have been administered for treatment and prevention of disease without signs of increased disease^{27,57}.
+Importantly, the administration of convalescent plasma with varying levels of neutralizing and non-neutralizing antibodies to tens of thousands of individuals has not been reported to be associated with an increased severity of disease^{58,59}.
+Similarly, antibody-dependent enhancement of disease was not reported in a phase II clinical trial of a SARS-CoV-2-neutralizing monoclonal antibody administered to recently infected outpatients50.
 In addition, neither neutralizing nor sub-neutralizing concentrations of DZIF-10c were associated with increased infection or replication in CD14-derived human macrophages co-cultured with authentic SARS-CoV-2- in vitro.

-Risk mitigation strategy: Infusion of DZIF-10c to SARS-CoV-2-infected individuals will be initiated open-label and staggered by at least one day during the dose escalation phase of the trial (i.e., a maximum of one participant to be enrolled per dose group per day, Groups 2A-2C).
+Risk mitigation strategy: Infusion of DZIF-10c to SARS-CoV-2-infected individuals will be initiated open-label and staggered by at least 1 day for the first three participants (i.e., a maximum of one participant to be enrolled per dose group per day, Group 2C).
 Participants will be closely followed for clinical signs of disease enhancement (e.g., respiratory distress, reduced SpO2).